-Bruxism or teeth grinding is when a person grinds, clenches or gnashes their teeth unconsciously while sleeping.
+Bruxism or teeth grinding is when a person grinds, clenches or gnashes their teeth unconsciously while asleep.
 In rare instances, people with bruxism clench their teeth when they are awake too.

 Why?
 Stress.
 Stress is the main cause of bruxism.
 It can be due to physical or emotional stressors.
 Physical stress can include internal factors that pertain to your overall health, fitness, nutrition and sleep habits.
 In contrast, emotional stress may come from external factors such as work, relationships, personal challenges and many more.

 Grinding your teeth can destroy the surrounding gum and bone tissue if not treated.
-It can also lead to serious jaw problems like temporomandibular joint syndrome (TMI).
+It can also lead to serious jaw problems like temporomandibular joint syndrome (TMJ).

 Do you have children?
 They may also experience bruxism, so make sure you mention this to their dentist at their next dental appointment.